Judas & The Black Messiah’s Dominique Fishback Is Ready To Show You A Hero

 “I always knew that there were so many layers to me, not just as a person, but as an artist,” Fishback told Refinery29 over Zoom in January.
 “I’m from the ‘hood’ but I swear there’s a little Jessica Day from New Girl in me and some Lucille Ball.
 There’s some Lauryn Hill and some Allen Iverson.
 Some Meryl [Streep] and some Eve.
 I’m trying to find my inner Beyoncé and Jhene Aiko, and let them come out in my thirties.
 I really wanted to understand the dualities that live inside me as they live inside all of us.”

-At 29, Fishback — who was Prom Queen, captain of the basketball team, and class valedictorian in high school — has given each of her layers the room to express itself.
-She’s an actress and a spoken word poet, an aspiring novelist and a musician.
-She’s playful and soulful, serious and whimsical, romantic and down-to-Earth.
-She believes in hard work but also follows the wisdom of the stars.
-2021 is Fishback’s “Divine Feminine Year:” “I have vision boards all over my apartment, of exploration, of self, of travel, and of love.
-I'm really trying to manifest that part.”
-A self-proclaimed romantic, she’s waiting for the Quincy to her Monica to come dribbling up the driveway and into her heart.
-(Gina Prince Bythewood’s Love & Basketball is a longtime favorite of hers.)

 Her work as an actress, too, has been all about range: Teenager Billie Rowan on David Simon’s HBO miniseries Show Me A Hero; sweet and inquisitive sex worker Darlene in The Deuce; vengeful Angel La Mere in Night Comes On; a young Gloria Carter in Jay-Z’s “Smile” video; and most recently, the precocious rapper Robin in Netflix’s Project Power.
 (That’s five different faces.)
 Subverted, the one-woman play Fishback wrote and starred in for her thesis project at Pace University, alone contains 22 different characters.
-(We’re at 27 now) And she’ll reveal yet another one this week as Black Panther activist Deborah Johnson in Shaka King’s upcoming film, Judas and the Black Messiah, which simultaneously hits theaters and HBO Max on February 12.
-(28!)
+(We’re at 27 now) And she’ll reveal yet another one this week as Black Panther activist Deborah Johnson in Shaka King’s upcoming film, Judas and the Black Messiah, which hits HBO Max on February 12 (a UK release is yet to be confirmed).

 Advertisement